TRAPS: an intimate conversation in a public space was performed in parks and community centers in summer and fall, 2017.

 Below are photos from the work-in-progress staged reading/rehearsals of I.C./I See, October 2015

-Cast: Susan Hyon as Umiko Fujiwara, Rajika Puri as Kim Khan, with Hannah
+Cast: Susan Hyon as Umiko Fujiwara, Rajika Puri as Kim Khan, with Hannah Mitchell and Rebecca Robertson.

 Photos: Marianne Wafer